orwashams/cc-tweaked-task-tracker/README.md

 1. Adding a Task:
    - Simply type a text in the "Todo:" input and click "Add" to add your task to the list below.
 2. Deleting a Task:
-   - Click on the task you want to delete to highlight it, then click 'd' in your keyboard.
+   - Click on the task you want to delete to highlight it, then click 'd' on your keyboard.

 ## Notes